findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 We are still *work-in-progress* to determine what will be the final role of `data` and `event_data`.
 Are we going to have them both or something else?
-That will be decided according the feedback we get from the FSM chatbot feature.
+That will be decided according to the feedback from the FSM chatbot feature.

 ## Issuing Example

-The following chatbot is illustration from our chatbot from our [Identity Hackathon 2023 repository.](https://github.com/findy-network/identity-hackathon-2023/blob/master/cli/issue-bot.template.yaml)
+The following chatbot is an illustration of our chatbot from our [Identity Hackathon 2023 repository.](https://github.com/findy-network/identity-hackathon-2023/blob/master/cli/issue-bot.template.yaml)
-It's proven to extremely handy to be able kick these chatbots up during the demo or development without forgetting the production in the future.
+It's proven extremely handy to kick these chatbots up during the demo or development without forgetting the production in the future.

 {{< figure src="/blog/2023/03/13/chatbot-language-part-i/issue-one.svg" >}}